 Anxiety in the workplace can interfere with your career advancement, financial security and self-esteem.
 How can someone with an anxiety disorder navigate the work world and self-care?

 Financial, professional and personal fulfillment is still an achievable goal for everyone.
 An anxiety disorder can coexist with all three.
 However, it would help to get crystal clear on your own day-to-day needs.

 The Ranch Pennsylvania has some suggestions to help you maintain your mental health and thrive, even when experiencing challenging anxiety in the workplace.

 In a perfect world, every workplace would incorporate stress reducers like gentle lighting and nurturing environments.
-In an ideal world, massage therapists would be available at every job to loosen tight muscles resulting from workplace tension.
-Every boss would understand various mental health disorders and mental health stressors, so each team member felt safe and understood.
+Every boss would understand various mental health issues and mental health stressors, so each team member felt safe and understood.
 Sadly, this isn’t the case, and the bills still need to be paid.

 If you have an anxiety disorder, awareness is a vital tool for success.
 How is your workplace meeting your needs?
 Yes, you heard right.
 How is your work environment a good fit for you?
 Let’s take a close look at your anxiety in the workplace.

 You shouldn’t have to compromise your professional success because of your anxiety disorder.
 Most people with a mental health disorder put things in place so that their needs are partly met, sometimes without knowing it.
 For instance, maybe you chose a job where you don’t interact much with the public.
 Without this interaction, you are less likely to have anxiety or stress triggers.

 Make a pros/cons list.
 What about your workplace is supportive of your anxiety disorder?
 What isn’t?

 Maybe you have a cubicle with some privacy, and this helps with your anxiety.
 Or, your boss is difficult and intrusive, which belongs on the cons list.